Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Methods

 where $\alpha$ is a hyperparameter that controls the effect of the regularization.
-Ablation experiments that demonstrate the impact of the encoder architecture, attention module architecture, and ME loss are provided in the supplementary material.
+An ablation experiment that demonstrates the impact of the encoder architecture, attention module architecture, and ME loss is provided in \appref{app:ablation}.